themstqr/instagram-bruteforcer-by-themstqr/README.md

-#Author: Enver "The Mstqr" Blaviken
+#Author: Njørd "The Mstqr" Blaviken

 # instagram-bruteforcer-by-themstqr
 a simple instagram bruteforcer with inbuilt proxies.